Suggested Reading: Professional Scrum Master™ II

-The PSM II certification assessment is an advanced assessment and relies heavily on your own experience using scrum, and how you would apply Scrum in particular circumstances.
-While it is not required we recommend that before taking PSM II you have a passed PSM I and may find it beneficial to review the PSM I Suggested Reading page during your preparation.
+The PSM II certification is advanced and relies heavily on your own experience using Scrum, and how you would apply Scrum in particular circumstances.
+While it is not required we recommend that before taking PSM II you have a passed PSM I and may find it beneficial to review the PSM I Suggested Reading page during your preparation for PSM II.

-Prior to taking the PSM II certification a great way to prepare is to attend a Professional Scrum Master II training course, taught by a Scrum.org Professional Scrum Trainer.
+Prior to taking the PSM II certification a great way to prepare is to attend a Professional Scrum Master Advanced Training course, taught by a Scrum.org Professional Scrum Trainer.

 Where to begin